liamblake/sde-linearisation-bounds/README.md

 - `analysis.jl`: Validation of the main results, including generation and saving of plots.

-- `covariance.jl`: Computation of the limiting covariance matrix $\Sigma(x,t)$, with options to use either the direct integral expression or matrix ODE.
+- `gaussian_computation.jl`: Computation of the state and limiting covariance matrix $\Sigma(x,t)$, by directly evaluating the integral expression.

 - `main.jl`: The main setup and call to validation functions.
 Run everything in this file to generate all the figures.